kgrid-objects/fda-label-collection/README.md

 ---

-## 3. INSTRUCTIONS FOR DEPLOYING AND USING THE REMDESIVIR LABEL API
+## 3. INSTRUCTIONS FOR USING THE REMDESIVIR LABEL API

 ```
-TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API WITHOUT HAVING TO INSTALL ANYTHING
+TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API WITHOUT ON THE WEB
 ```

-1. Do this
+1. Using your browser, go to https://reqbin.com/curl
 2. Do this
 3. Do this